 People want to be noticed and liked.
 If you’re genuine about your interactions, then you just may gain yourself a new follower.

 Let’s go back to that reason why you’re on Instagram to begin with.
 If you’re a business and a brand looking for more clients, then you should probably include quality content within your captions.
 Surprisingly, you have a lot of room to write quite a bit, so make it count.
 Many businesses, brands, and bloggers aim to help others and inform their followers.
 Other times, they are giving behind the scenes looks at their business.

 Whatever the image is, make sure your caption ALSO adds some kind of value.
 This will ensure your followers are getting some incentive to keep you around on their Instagram feed and possibly encourage them to click around your profile (all with the hopes that they become a paying client or customer – right?)

 There are few things that tell stories better than photos.
 So, use it!
 Share behind the scenes of your brand and keep people engaged in the making of your products.
-Selling your products is easy when you PULL your ideal clients in to your brands story.
-As soon as they feel connected to your story, they’ll be more compelled to engaged with and support you.
+Selling your products is easy when you PULL your ideal clients into your brand’s story.
+As soon as they feel connected to your story, they’ll be more compelled to engage with and support you.

 So, use that marketing story (like this one from Sugar and Cloth )and use your behind the scene images and creative process to grow your Instagram and business closer to your customers.

 The more you pay attention to your branding, hashtags, and making sure to engage with followers – the more you are likely to make a huge impact on your business using Instagram.

 Don’t be afraid to experiment with ideas, but always remember the end goal with every single image upload and caption written.
 If the end goal is to sell more products, you should second-guess uploading bad images.